krogersst/krogersst.github.io/resume.md

 - Emphasis on Cultural Anthropology

 #### Experience
-**Museum Collections Intern** [September 2019 - Present]
-_International Women's Air and Space Museum, Cleveland, OH_
-- Catalogs and digitizes items in archives including clothing, photographs, and ephemera to facilitate large-scale collection assessment project
-- Assists Collections Manager with reference material inquiries and museum loans

-**Guest Engagement Specialist** [March 2020 - Present]
+**Curator** [December 2020 - Present]
+_Bay Village Historical Society, Bay Village, OH_
+- Manages first inventory in two decades of entire Rose Hill Museum collection and catalogs each object in the museum's new collection database with all necessary metadata, images, and documentation
+- Created a digitization and cataloging plan and workflow for the Rose Hill photograph collection and manages its implementation
+- Redesigns and installs Rose Hill exhibits following renovation efforts with an emphasis on refreshing decades old interpretative messaging and integrating new digital experiences
+- Writes grant proposals to support on-going and new museum initiatives

-_Great Lakes Science Center, Cleveland, OH_
+**Guest Engagement Specialist** [March 2020 - Present] _Great Lakes Science Center, Cleveland, OH_
 - Provides Science Center guests with informal learning experiences on a variety of topics from space exploration to physics concepts
 - Assists in creating a safe educational environment amid the COVID-19 pandemic

+**Museum Collections Intern** [September 2019 - November 2020]
+_International Women's Air and Space Museum, Cleveland, OH_
+- Cataloged and digitized items in archives including clothing, photographs, and ephemera to facilitate large-scale collection assessment project
+- Assisted Collections Manager with reference material inquiries and museum loans

 **[Digital Special Collections Intern]({{ site.baseurl }}/mlis/practicum/about)** [January 2020 - May 2020]
 _Cleveland State University, Cleveland, OH_